-The next working group meeting on Digital Activities will take place on Tuesday, September 16 from 5.30pm to 7pm
+The next working group meeting on Regulation and digital activities will take place on Tuesday, December 9 from 5.30pm to 7pm

 Relevant information: